oxylabs/oxylabs-sdk-python/README.md

     username = "username"
     password = "password"

-    # Initialize the SERP async client with your credentials.
+    # Initialize the async client with your credentials.
     c = AsyncClient(username, password)

     # 'timeout' specifies the maximum time (in seconds) to wait for the scraping